Some cultural differences for foreign vendors of Turkish property:

 Please be aware that should the vendor give a power of attorney to any person to sell their property, then that individual will receive the funds for the house so the vendor must only choose an individual that they trust implicitly.

-If you are able to travel to Turkey to transfer the deeds, we will advise you when the deeds are ready to transfer (usually within a day for a Turkish buyer and 6-8 weeks later for a foreign buyer) and when you will be required to be present in Turkey.
+If you are able to travel to Turkey to transfer the deeds, we will advise you when the deeds are ready to transfer (usually within a day for a Turkish buyer and a few days for a foreign buyer) and when you will be required to be present in Turkey.
 Please bear in mind that most Turkish buyers are impatient and they will prefer to buy a property where the deeds can be transferred straight away; so if you are thinking to sell via a power of attorney, please start to prepare your paperwork straight away.

 DSP can advise on what is required to create a power of attorney.